himorin/editor-collab/input-explainer.md

   // Check to see if the pose is valid if (targetRayPose) {
-    if (inputSource.gripSpace) {
-      // Render a visualization of the input source if it has a grip space.
-      // (See next section for details).
-      let gripPose = xrFrame.getPose(inputSource.gripSpace, xrFrameOfRef);
-      renderInputSource(session, inputSource, gripPose);
-    }

     // Highlight any objects that the target ray intersects with. let hoveredObject = scene.getObjectIntersectingRay(new XRRay(targetRayPose.transform));
     if (hoveredObject) {